 The following are among the benefits and resources AAVLD provides to its members.

-Website at www.aavld.org: The members-only portion of the website contains past issues of the newsletter, meeting minutes, committee lists and communications, meeting announcements, news, a directory of members and a great deal of information on the organization.
+Website at www.aavld.org: The members-only portion of the website contains past issues of the newsletter, meeting minutes, committee lists and communications, meeting announcements, news, archived chat room, a searchable directory of members and a great deal of information on veterinary diagnostics and the organization.
 During your first visit to the website, if you do not already have your username and password, you can retrieve them by clicking on “Login”, then “Forgot your password?” and request to have them emailed to you.
 You can also help us keep your contact information up to date by making any necessary changes in the “My Profile” screen.

 Annual Meeting: The AAVLD annual meeting is held in conjunction with the United States Animal Health Association (USAHA) annual meeting, in October/November each year.
-The 2015 meeting will be held in Rhode Island Convention Center, Providence, Rhode Island– October 22-28.
+The 2016 meeting will be held in Greensboro, North Carolina.
 Our sister organization, the USAHA, is composed of state and federal animal health officials, veterinarians and livestock producers.
 Its goal is to control livestock diseases in the United States.
 Your AAVLD membership qualifies you for reduced meeting registration fees and registration entitles you to attend the committee meetings and scientific sessions of both organizations.
-Note: In order to receive the Annual Meeting discount you are required to be an established AAVLD current 2015 member.
+Note: In order to receive the Annual Meeting discount you are required to be an established AAVLD current 2016 member.
 All committee meetings except the AAVLD Accreditation Committee, USAHA Executive Committee and USAHA Executive Board are open to all registrants.
-Committees of both organizations vary in scope and meeting format, with activities such as presentation of scientific and discipline-based materials, options for diagnostic testing, policy and procedures.Resolutions regarding animal disease control programs and policy are developed by the USAHA and help set policy by the USDA.
+Committees of both organizations vary in scope and meeting format, with activities such as presentation of scientific and discipline-based materials, pre-conference symposia, options for diagnostic testing, policy and procedures.Resolutions regarding animal disease control programs and policy are developed jointly by the AAVLD and USAHA and help set policy by the USDA.

-A New Members’ Orientation Session will be held on Friday, and you are encouraged to attend.
+A New Members’ Orientation Session is held on Friday immediately prior to the reception and auction, and you are encouraged to attend.
 An invitation will be sent out to all new AAVLD members prior to the meeting with details on time and location.
 This is a great opportunity to meet some of the AAVLD leadership, learn about the role of the association and how it functions and to have a free drink!
-For more information regarding the Annual Meeting program go to the AAVLD website click here
+For more information regarding the Annual Meeting program go to the AAVLD website click here.

 AAVLD has added a new feature in the AAVLD website called “Committee Management.”
 This feature enables Committee chairs to communicate with committee members on agendas and relevant topics.
 You will have committee member-only access to committee correspondence and specific committee documents.
 Note: Only AAVLD committee members have access to this feature!